netravatimurari/LoRa-based-Envi-Rover-/README.md

 # LoRa-based-Envi-Rover-
-An environment monitoring rover built using sensors and microcontroller for real-time data collection.
+An environment monitoring rover built using sensors and microcontroller for real-time data collection via C++ programming.